 - Leaf Salad – Keep sowing your salad leaf seeds all through summer and continue to grow outdoors until October.

-- Cabbage – Sow July to August to crop next spring.
+- Cabbage – Sow cabbage seeds in July to August to crop next spring.
 All varieties tend to be very hardy and hold up well to the frost.

 - Cauliflowers – Choose an autumn or winter variety.
 Sow in Sept-Oct and overwinter in a coldframe.

-- Broad beans – Sow winter varieties in late October/November to produce pods in the early spring.
+- Broad beans – Sow winter varieties of broad bean seeds in late October/November to produce pods in the early spring.
 That way you’ll get them at least a month before the spring sown varieties.

 - Onions & Shallots – Plant out as sets in the autumn for harvesting the following July.
 Extremely easy to grow, choose a well-drained spot with reasonably fertile soil.
 Alternatively, sow spring onion seed in August/September for harvesting in March – May.

-- Peas – Sow October/November under cloches for cropping in late May.
+- Peas – Sow pea seeds in October/November under cloches for cropping in late May.

 - Garlic – Very easy to grow.
 Plant the individual cloves just under the surface from October to January.
 Lift and dry the fully mature plants in July.